amiaopensource/vrecord/README.md

 `$ brew upgrade` {this command will upgrade all of the programs you've installed through Homebrew}

-Thus far installations on Linux have not been successful.
+Thus far installing vrecord on Linux has not been successful.

 ## Using vrecord ##